 - For children 2–5 years old, limit technology use to one hour per day.
 When possible, co-view or co-play with your child to help them understand what they are seeing.

 It is important to note that for each day most young children need adequate sleep (8–12 hours, including naps) and an hour of physical activity or play.
 Overuse of digital media and screens can cause sleep problems and even put your child at risk for obesity or problems at school.
-Limiting screen time and providing time away from media allows your child to develop healthy habits.
+The article Constantly Connected: How Media Use Can Affect Your Child, describes how limiting screen time and providing time away from media allows your child to develop healthy habits.
 By giving your child many opportunities to play, do puzzles, “read” books, and explore, they are experiencing activities that are healthy for their bodies and mind.
+Learn more in the article 10 No-Cost, Screen-Free Activities to Play with Your Preschooler.

 What to Look for When Selecting Tech for Your Child

 Looking for apps and digital games that work for young children is challenging.
 There are so many from which to choose.
-Here are some considerations as you look for kid-friendly technology:
+The article Selecting Apps to Support Children’s Learning offers some considerations as you look for kid-friendly technology:

 - Is the app fun, developmentally appropriate, and nonviolent?